aura-reality/pedestrian/README.md

     // use OSM for pedestrian routing
 }

-func maybeObfuscate(shape, planes) {
+func maybeOcclude(shape, planes) {
-    // returns the given shape potentially obfuscated by the given planes }
+    // returns the given shape potentially occluded by the given planes }
 ```